 Once Libra becomes an accepted, user-centric (mobile wallet-enabled) form of currency, the fees associated with peer-to-peer transactions should be significantly lower, while the need to instantly cash out to local currency will decrease as cryptocurrency becomes an acceptable payment mechanism within local economies.

 While the use case for cryptocurrency for farmers must be tested over the seasons, it’s possible that, just like the mobile money revolution in East Africa, cryptocurrency could once again redefine what is possible for financial inclusion in agriculture by decreasing frictions, costs and barriers for deploying capital.
-In the next blog, we will explore potential use cases in detail.

 John Mundy, Tanzania Country Director, Mercy Corps AgriFin Accelerate.